 Charles Stanley Direct is the do-it-yourself or 'execution-only' arm of wealth manager Charles Stanley and provides access to Charles Stanley funds and regulated financial advice from its parent company if desired.

-Is Charles Stanley Direct good or bad?
+Is Charles Stanley Direct good?

 Which?'s rating for customer satisfaction is based on feedback from real customers.
 We ask investors to rate their current platform for the quality of its online tools, customer service, and investment information.
 We also ask if it meets their needs, is value for money and whether they'd recommend it to someone else.